wizardofzos/gitmaster/README.md

     . ./.env

 ## Workings...

 This will generate a oneclick installer for git from ZOT.
 You need some space to build the installer, a zFS with 864000 blocks would do.

 *Make sure* to have enough space for running the resulting gitinstaller.sh

 # Usage overview

-After downloading (or building) the gitinstaller.sh and uploading it to you Mainframe yo umust run gitinstaller.sh like so:
+After downloading (or building) the gitinstaller.sh and uploading it to you Mainframe you must run gitinstaller.sh like so:

     >sh gitinstaller.sh
     terminals database is inaccessible